KeyboardKit/website/collections/_features/Layout.md

 [KeyboardKit Pro][Pro] unlocks additional input sets like `qwertz`, `azerty` and custom ones for all locales.

-KeyboardKit Pro automatically makes the `KeyboardView` support all input sets and layouts, without having to write any additional code.
-Just change locale, and the keyboard will adjust itself.
+KeyboardKit Pro automatically makes the `KeyboardView` support all input sets and layouts, without any additional code.
+Just change the locale, and the keyboard will adjust itself automatically.

 KeyboardKit Pro also unlocks a layout service that can generate iPad Pro layouts for all locales:

 <img width="650" alt="An iPad Pro keyboard" src="{{page.assets}}keyboardview-ipadpro.jpg" />

-KeyboardKit Pro also unlocks ways to easily add a character input toolbar above a `KeyboardView`:
+KeyboardKit Pro also unlocks ways to easily add a character input toolbar above any `KeyboardView`:

 <img width="650" alt="An input toolbar" src="{{page.assets}}inputtoolbar-ipadpro.png" />